 Judd has written on various legal issues in The Wall Street Journal, The Philadelphia Inquirer, Executive Counsel, Legal Times (now National Law Journal), and The Legal Intelligencer.
 He has been quoted for legal commentary and analysis in The New York Times, National Law Journal, The [Philadelphia] Bulletin, LawyersUSA, and elsewhere and his writings have been quoted in numerous legal opinions.
 In addition, he has been a guest commentator on legal issues on “It's Your Call with Lynn Doyle,” a current affairs program formerly on Comcast’s cable network.

 Judd serves as a certified arbitrator in the compulsory arbitration program of the Philadelphia Court of Common Pleas, where he has adjudicated a wide variety of matters.
 He is an avid amateur singer, and performs with Choral Arts Philadelphia, which specializes in the music of J.S.
-Bach and other Baroque composers; and the Philadelphia Boys Choir & Chorale, which is a world-renowned youth choir comprised of socio-economically diverse boys and men from throughout the Philadelphia region.
-He serves as Secretary and Board member of the Louis D. Brandeis Center for Human Rights Under Law, a non-profit organization fighting anti-Semitism, and also serves on the Board of Choral Arts Philadelphia.
-Judd is a former president of the Philadelphia Chapter of the Federalist Society for Law and Public Policy Studies, Board member of the Philadelphia Chapter of the American Jewish Committee, and Board member of the Philadelphia Chapter of the Harvard Law School Alumni Association.
+Bach and other Baroque composers; and the Philadelphia Boys Choir & Chorale (PBC&C), which is a world-renowned youth choir comprised of socio-economically diverse boys and men from throughout the Philadelphia region.
+Judd is the 2023 recipient of the PBC&C’s “Man of the Year” award for his distinguished service to the Boys Choir and commitment to its mission.
+He serves as Secretary and as a board member of the Louis D. Brandeis Center for Human Rights Under Law, a non-profit organization fighting anti-Semitism, and serves on the board of Choral Arts Philadelphia.
+Judd is a former president of the Philadelphia Chapter of the Federalist Society for Law and Public Policy Studies, a board member of the Philadelphia Chapter of the American Jewish Committee, and a board member of the Philadelphia Chapter of the Harvard Law School Alumni Association.
 He has a particular interest in families with special needs, having a son with severe autism and three younger children who love their older brother dearly.